SmokinCaterpillar/pypet/doc/source/tutorial.rst

 arbitrary entries to
 :func:`~pypet.trajectory.Trajectory.f_explore`.

-Every single run in the run phase will contain one after the other the pairings of parameters in the list.
-For instance, if our dictionary looks like ``{'x':[1,2,3], 'y':[1,1,2]}`` the first run will be with parameter `x` set to 1 and `y` to 1, the second with `x` set to 2 and `y` set to 1 and the final third one with `x=3` and `y=2`.
+Every single run in the run phase will contain one setting of parameters in the list.
+For instance, if our exploration dictionary looks like ``{'x':[1,2,3], 'y':[1,1,2]}`` the first run will be with parameter `x` set to 1 and `y` to 1, the second with `x` set to 2 and `y` set to 1 and the final third one with `x=3` and `y=2`.